dmbarbour/wikilon/docs/ABCRT.md

 ### Value Stowage

-We can annotate a value to moved to persistent storage, or transparently reverse this.
+We annotate a value to moved to persistent storage, or transparently reverse this.

-*Thoughts*: If stowage is constrained to sealed values, that may simplify implementation code because I only need to handle transparent expansion as part of an 'unseal' operation.
-Further, this would enable me to present better metadata about sealed values.
-I believe this is a path worth pursuing or attempting.
-This is an easy constraint to enforce, and I may proceed with it.

-I may need similar alignment for parallelism or laziness, to avoid true transparent transforms.
-A simple notion of parallelism occurring behind a sealer is interesting because it would also align nicely with a notion of distributed computing (each sealer acts as a logical space for computation).
-So we could have something like `{&par:sealer}` that operates on sealed values of the appropriate type.
-OTOH, I could just require `{&par}` be paired with `{&seq}` for best performance.
+It might be useful to align stowage with value sealers, i.e. such that stowage may only occur at sealed values.
+This would simplify processing of stowage because the 'transparent' stowage would only need to be handled at an unseal operation.
+Further, it would provide some typeful metadata around each node - relatively convenient for debugging.
+Conversely, having implicit stowage upon sealing a value could be convenient for space management purposes.

+(Parallel computations may benefit from similar techniques, to avoid 'transparent' translation of types and to essentially name the computation.)

 ### Computations

+*Thoughts:* Lightweight parallelism has been a sticky point for me.
+It complicates memory management, increases risk of memory fragmentation.
+Heavy-weight shared-nothing parallelism could reduce synchronization a great deal, but has a larger overhead to copy data between threads.
+This could be mitigated by having some shared resources (e.g. binaries, blocks).

+I'd benefit from focusing instead on fast alloc/free and fast processing within a context.
+Fast logical copy may also prove more useful than I was initially thinking, at least for specific value types (e.g. blocks, maybe binaries and arrays).
+Though, I could presumably achieve that much with reference counting.

+An interesting option, perhaps, is to combine a fast bump-pointer alloc and GC (instead of `free`) with scope-limited copying of blocks etc..

 I'd prefer to avoid arbitrary 'force to type' code scattered about.
 This would impact stowage, laziness, parallelism.
 If I enforce that stowage, laziness, and parallelism are always behind a sealer token, this would simplify my runtime code.
 This alignment may also simplify presentation and metadata, and eventual distribution.
 So, for now, let's assume I'll be aiming for this feature.